ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Dead drop
 A dead drop is a drive or other storage device wich is physically immobilized in a public location for people to pick-up and deposit files on it.
 There is now an IPFS version of it thanks to this open source project: https://github.com/c-base/ipfs-deaddrop

+#### Share files on a map
+Filemap.xyz is an unmaintained but still working open source project waiting to be continued.
+You can upload a file and create a link to it being an address of a physical location, that you can click on the map.
+Hence, you can avoid making your grandpa remember another short link as they can have all you share at his address.
+You can also make a treasure map and leave clues about where to find it, maybe?
+A creative project calls for more creative project. (https://github.com/fiatjaf/filemap.xyz)

 ## Collaborate
 Let IPFS coordinate the flow of data between you and your colleagues, even when working offline or on a local network.